showSidebars ==

 • Graduands may apply for up to two more admission passes during registration.

-• Graduands with double degrees who choose to attend both ceremonies may apply for up to two more admission passes per ceremony.
+• Double-degree graduands attending both ceremonies may apply for up to two more additional passes per ceremony.

-• Requests are subject to availability and school discretion.
+• All requests are subject to availability and school discretion.

-• Successful applicants will be notified via email.
+• Successful applicants will be notified via the graduand's SMU email address.

 Other Important Notes:

-• Guest QR codes will be sent out during the week of 21 July 2025.
+• Confirmation emails for successful additional guest applications will be sent during the week of 20 July 2026.

 • Children below 6 years old will not be allowed into the ceremonies.
 Proof of age may be required (e.g., birth certificate, passport, or other official ID).